 1. Seize the door space

-Your bathroom door is a treasure trove of space and a prime spot for your creative bathroom storage ideas.
-Hang a cloth caddy organiser at the back the door to store hairbrushes, cosmetics and other accessories.
+Your bathroom door is a treasure trove of space and a prime opportunity for creative bathroom storage ideas.
+Hang a cloth caddy bathroom organiser at the back the door to store hairbrushes, cosmetics and other accessories.
 The more hooks you have, the more caddies you can hang.

 2. Organise your toiletries